michaelpistono/Measles2025/README.md

   - Weekend contact rates are fixed at higher values, reflecting increased social mixing during these days.

 - **District-Level Data:**
-  - Population data and age-specific parameters (e.g., percentage of children in each age bracket, exemption rates) are defined for several districts.
+  - Population data and age-specific parameters (e.g., percentage of children in each age bracket, vaccine exemption rates) are defined for several districts.
-  - Each individual is randomly assigned a district, which then influences their age group and risk status.
+  - Each individual is randomly assigned a school district or to the general population, which then influences their age group and risk status.

 ---